mayazahrouni2/Medical-Prescription-Analysis-Medication-Question-Answering-Chatbot/README.md

 - Explainable AI (XAI)

 ---
+## License This project is intended for academic and research purposes.
 ## License
-This project is intended for academic and research purposes.
+This project is intended for **academic and research purposes**.